ryanorsinger/putting_it_all_together/README.md

 - Each layer is less english more code (from outside in)
 - Each layer is more code less english (the closer you are to the bottom of the pyramid)

+## Names are powerful
+- Names are powerful.
+- Naming the nouns and verbs in our program allow us to **build a language of the solution out of the language of the problem**

+## When do you need new variables?
+- Whenever your problem or solution has a noun or noun phrase in it

+## When do you need a new function?
+- Whenever you need a new verb or verb phrase in your problem
+- Name your functions verbs and verb_phrases